feirik/PyIEC104Devices/Client/README.md

 #### Methods:

 - **write_single_command(ioa: int, value: bool) -> int**:
 Sends a single command (e.g., a switch operation) to the IEC 104 server.
 The ioa parameter specifies the Information Object Address, and the value parameter specifies the command state (True for ON, False for OFF).
 Returns 1 on success and 0 on failure.

 - **write_setpoint_command(ioa: int, value: float) -> int**:
 Sends a setpoint command to the IEC 104 server, adjusting a value such as a threshold or setpoint.
 The ioa parameter specifies the Information Object Address, and the value parameter specifies the setpoint value as a floating-point number.
 Returns 1 on success and 0 on failure.

+- **request_data() -> dict or None**:
+Requests the current state or value of all configured Information Object Addresses (IOAs) from the server.
+Returns a dictionary mapping each ioa to its current value if successful.
+Returns None if the request fails or if data processing encounters errors.

 - **close()**:
 Closes the connection to the IEC 104 server.